ECGR4123/5191 Analog and Digital Communications Fall 2020

 and/or other adverse sanctions as may be deemed appropriate.
 Use of

-computers, tablets, phones, etc. during class are disruptive to class.
+computers, tablets, phones, etc. during class are disruptive to other

-If there are any issues or problems within a group, students must
+discretion.
+If there are any issues or problems within a group, students

 course website.